NOAA-GSL/SENA-yppm/ref/README.md

 ## Prerequisites
 This code requires git-lfs.
-Before cloning the repository, verify that git-lfs is installed.
+Before cloning the repository, verify that git-lfs is installed, by issuing the following command.
 This only needs to be done once per user per machine.

 ```bash
 $ git lfs install